sigstore/docs/content/en/about/faq.md

 * Signing an image does not mutate the image
 * Pure-go implementation

+## Sigstore and Continuous Integration

+### Are there tools available to integrate Sigstore into my CI System?

+Yes!
+Sigstore currently has two GitHub Actions that make it easy to use Sigstore in your workflows.

+1. The [`gh-action-sigstore-python`](https://github.com/sigstore/gh-action-sigstore-python) GitHub Action is the easiest way to generate Sigstore signatures for your project, regardless of language ecosystem.
+2. The [`cosign-installer`](https://github.com/sigstore/cosign-installer) GitHub Action installs Cosign into your workflow environment.
+You can use all the features of Cosign when writing your workflow.
+This GitHub Action allows for container signing.

+You can learn more about using these GitHub Actions in our [Sigstore CI Quickstart]({{< relref "quickstart/quickstart-ci">}})

 ## Gitsign

 ### Why use Gitsign instead of the usual commit signing workflow?